mfrasca/ecto/guides/howtos/Navigating Relations.md

 We just showed the `up` migration, and we also need its `down` equivalent.
-The structure is similar to the `up` migration, adding columns, flushing, migrating data, removing columns and table in the right order.
+The structure is similar to the `up` migration, adding columns, flushing, migrating data, removing columns and tables.
 In the below solution, we first mention our target SQL query, have a look at it, rethink all what we've said above, then I bet that the Ecto equivalent will just flow out of the fingers.

 ```
   def down do